SCOOP Online Poker Tournaments - FAQ and Details

 VIP Bash events schedule

 Each event has a minimum guaranteed prize pool, and the event champion will receive a large portion of the event’s prize pool (the largest, depending on any deals reached at the Final Table).
-Additionally, each SCOOP Champion will receive a premium Movado watch which commemorates their victory.
+Players who reach the Final Table of a SCOOP event will also receive an exclusive card protector.

 For the SCOOP events themselves, yes, and we will be there to facilitate them.
 All final tables will be hosted by a senior member of our Support team, and select event final tables will be hosted by a member of our Pro players.
 Please note that any deal will have to leave a portion of the prize pool out of the deal to be awarded to the winner.
 The minimum amount to be left aside will be specified in the tournament lobby.
 For more details about deals, please see our poker tournament rules.